Vangueria infausta: Range

 This shrub or small tree occurs in abundance in woodlands, scrub, valleys, stony kopjes, or sandy dunes throughout much of Southern and East Africa, including Madagascar.
-In Africa it is native to Uganda, Kenya, Tanzania, Malawi, Mozambique, Zimbabwe, Namibia, Botswana and South Africa.
+In Africa it is native to Uganda, Kenya, Tanzania, Malawi, Mozambique, Zambia, Zimbabwe, Namibia, Botswana and South Africa.
 It may be found from 350 to 1,330 m above sea level.

 Uses

 The African medlar is a traditional food plant in Africa.
 This little-known fruit has the potential to improve nutrition, boost food security, foster rural development and support sustainable land care.
 The fruit are consumed raw or the pulp may be dried and stored for later use, while the seeds may be roasted.
 Goats and game browse on the leaves, while other animals may consume the fruit on the tree, or after they are shed on the ground.
 The roots and leaves are used by traditional healers.

 Thin twigs are prone to being populated by spittlebugs.